microsoft/PowerShellForGitHub/CONTRIBUTING.md

    ```

 2. Open a PowerShell 7+ console window (don't use Windows PowerShell as there's a platyPS bug
-   in that version regarding multi-line examples) and navigate to the WIKI repo.
+   with that version regarding multi-line examples) and navigate to your Wiki clone.

-3. Run this command:
+3. Run this command (assuming that you have a `PowerShellForGitHub` clone at the same level as your
+   Wiki clone):

    ```powershell
    ..\PowerShellForGitHub\build\scripts\Build-Wiki.ps1 -Path .\ -RemoveDeprecated -Verbose -Force